-What can you, a teenager who doesn't have a lot of money or resources, do to help the poor and needy?
+What can you, a teenager who doesn't have a lot of money or resources, do to help the needy and poor?

 More than you think.
 Most young adults are blessed with the creativity and intelligence to find ways to help others despite limited resources.
 Here are some tips that can perhaps start the creative process:

-1. Give a portion of your allowance each week to a poor and needy person or a cause in support of them
+1. Give a portion of your allowance each week to a needy and poor person or a cause in support of them

 How much is your allowance or your salary from your part-time job?
 Not much, you might say.
-The great thing about giving though is that in about 99 percent of cases, you are not restricted to how much you can give to help the poor and needy.
+The great thing about giving though is that in about 99 percent of cases, you are not restricted to how much you can give to help the needy and poor.

 That means for instance, instead of dishing out a dollar a day for a can of soda from the vending machine at school or work, maybe you can save this money two days of the week.
 Then give this money to the Zakat and Sadaqa committee of your mosque, a poor person you know in your neighborhood, a local soup kitchen or to a worthy cause abroad.

 Zakat is something too many Muslims neglect.
 If you are eligible to give Zakat, you must pay.
 If you aren't eligible, ask your parents about Zakat and if they pay, how and to whom.
 If they do not give Zakat, respectfully and politely emphasize to them the importance of this necessary pillar of Islam and encourage them to start paying it.
 Use wisdom and beautiful preaching.